All Collections

 How does it work?

 When reviewing the Matches for your project, you’ll see both the location of residency and location of project as filtering options.
-Filtering by either location will narrow down your results to funders who include that location in their overall geographic eligibility.
+Filtering by either location will narrow down your results to funders that specifically call out that location, instead of simply calling out the broader state or country.

 Curious about Strict Location Preferences filtering?
 Check out this article here.